Canon EF 50mm f/1.8 STM

 9 out of 10 points and recommended by Perry Rhodan (42 reviews)Incredible IQ for this price.The STM is average.
 No match for the newer nano usm.

 For this price a must have if you have no other 50mm to chose from.
 The IQ IS great from 2.8 on.
 The STM AF drive is noisy and not very speedy.reviewed October 12th, 2016 (purchased for $110)

-It's small, lightweight, has a decent build quality and stopped down a little the image quality is very good.
-It has a metal lens mount.
-Sharpness, contrast and colors are excellent from f/2.8.
-The lens focusses quickly and accurately, but it's not silent.
-It's a little soft wide open, but other than that I can't really fault it.
+It's small, lightweight, has a decent build quality and stopped down one or two stops the image quality is very good.
+If you are looking for goed performance wide open, this is not the lens for you.
+It has a metal lens mount and it's quite compact and lightweight.
+Sharpness, contrast and colors are good from f/2.8.
+The lens focuses quickly and accurately, but it's not silent and the front element moves in and out.
+It's very soft wide open up to f/2.8, but other than that I can't really fault it.
 The price tag is very attractive and you certainly get a lot of image quality for your money.
+A lens hood is not included though.
 Looking for a nifty fifty?
 Grab a copy of this little lens.reviewed July 4th, 2015 (purchased for $135)

 7 out of 10 points and recommended by pj1974 (7 reviews)Accurate AF, really sharp from 2.5, inexpensive, great contrast.No IS :( USM would probably still suit me better than STM.